 Banks and credit unions don’t typically run hard inquiries with credit reporting agencies when evaluating your checking account application.
 However, they’ll probably perform a soft pull to check out your business and personal credit scores.
 This will give your banker a stronger sense of your financial picture.

 Low consumer and business credit scores could limit your access to specific account features.
-For example, overdraft protection is a standard service that helps you dodge penalties for non-sufficient funds.
+For example, overdraft protection is a standard service that helps you dodge penalties for non-sufficient funds (or sometimes referred to as NSF’s).
 If your account balance runs low, shortages can be covered by a savings account or a bank line of credit.

 If the bank’s inquiry comes back and deems you uncreditworthy, you may not qualify for overdraft protection or other credit-based features.

-The Revenued Business Card and Your Bank Account
+The Revenued Business Card and Your Business Bank Account

 Though you don’t need a high credit score to open a business bank account, poor credit history and a track record of negative banking activity could limit your options.
 If you’re concerned about being turned down for a business bank account, shop around for a bank or credit union that doesn’t use ChexSystems.

-You also need a minimum of $10,000 in monthly sales, an average daily balance of $1,000, and carry a negative balance no more than three days in a month.
+In order to qualify for Revenued, a business must have at least $20,000 in monthly sales, an average daily balance of $1,000, and carry a negative balance of no more than three days in a month.
+They must be in business for at least 1 year and maintain a separate business bank account.